 From my experience, most tenants are more than happy with those conditions, and it’s never hindered my progress of quickly finding or retaining good tenants.

 The reality is, most landlords want good long-term tenants.
-However, I don’t think it’s safe or sensible to legally bind the long-term aspect of it into a tenancy agreement.
+However, for the reasons explained, I don’t think it’s safe or sensible for either landlord or tenant to create legally binding long-term tenancies in the tenancy agreement.

 Fair warning notice.